Pantheon (roller coaster)

-Pantheon is a steel roller coaster at Busch Gardens Williamsburg theme park in Williamsburg, Virginia.
+Pantheon is a steel roller coaster at Busch Gardens Williamsburg theme park in Williamsburg, Virginia, United States.
 Manufactured by Intamin, the roller coaster opened to park members on March 4, 2022 and features four launches, five airtime hills, and a 95-degree beyond vertical drop.
 The 178 ft inverts riders twice and reaches a maximum speed of 73 mph.
 Its theme is set to ancient Rome with a focus on the ancient culture's deities Jupiter, Mercury, Minerva, Neptune and Pluto.

-Despite marketing for the ride, it has never held the fastest multi-launch coaster record.
-Soaring With Dragon (77.7 mph) held this record from September 2016 until May 2024 with Cedar Point opening Top Thrill 2 (120 mph).
+Despite marketing for the ride claiming otherwise, Pantheon has never held the fastest multi-launch coaster record.
+Soaring With Dragon at Hefei Sunac Land held this record with top speeds of 77.7 mph from its 2016 opening until 2024, when Top Thrill 2 opened at Cedar Pointwith top speeds of 120 mph.

 History

 This ride was referred to as Project MMXX during the early construction stages and replaced an earlier project named Project Madrid, where Busch Gardens filed a 315 feet height waiver for a cancelled attraction.

 The initial planning application for the ride was filed in February 2019, and it was eventually announced to be Pantheon on July 30, 2019.
 The announcement was held in the globe theater at the park and streamed live on the park's Facebook page.
 Leading up to the announcements there was a series of teasers posted on social media.
 By October 2019, photos indicated that construction of the track had begun.
 Pantheon's opening was ultimately delayed by two years due to the COVID-19 pandemic in Virginia.
 Busch Gardens announced in September 2021 that the ride would open the following March.
 The ride opened to the public on March 25, 2022, following a soft opening on March 4.